-We have previously audited We Care Solar's December 31, 2021 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated July 28, 2022.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2021, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited We Care Solar's December 31, 2022 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated September 5, 2023.
+As part of our audit of the December 31, 2023, financial statements, we also audited the adjustments described in Note 10 that were applied to restate the 2022 financial statements.
+Such adjustment is appropriate and has been properly applied.